L\'evy processes on smooth manifolds with a connection: Examples

 \subsubsection{Cylinder with a family of connections}

 We now present an example of a 2-dimensional manifold with a 1-parameter family of connections on it.
 Depending on the value of the parameter, the holonomy group turns out to be a cyclic subgroup of $\SO(2)$, which is either finite or an infinite dense subgroup isomorphic to $\Z.$ In particular, if the rank of the holonomy group is even, it contains the element $-I_2$, providing a class of examples where we may simplify the jump part of the generator of \levy{} processes on the manifold as in Remark~\ref{remark:simplifyGenerator}(i).
-Moreover, the connection introduced below is not torsion-free (for $\alpha \neq 0$) and can thus not be induced by the Riemannian metric.
+Moreover, the connection introduced below is not torsion-free (for $\alpha \neq 0$) and thus cannot be the Levi-Civita connection of a Riemannian manifold.